Sumit-Negi-github/FACIAL-RECOGNITION/README.md

 # FACIAL-RECOGNITION
-This is a facial recognition repository  which I have tried to implement from Scratch.
+Language used : Python
-I have used Python Language .
+This is a facial recognition repository  which I have tried to implement using PCA from Scratch.
-The code is named by "main.py" python file.
+The code is named as "main.py" python file.
 The images used in the project are in the folder "dataset".
 Kindly keep the "dataset" folder and "main.py" under the same directory.